nipy/mindboggle/README.rst

     https://docs.docker.com/engine/installation/

-2. Clone the Mindboggle Docker container app (only once):
+2. Clone the Mindboggle Docker container app:

     git clone https://github.com/BIDS-Apps/mindboggle

     cd mindboggle

-3. Set the path on the host and enter the bash shell of the container:
+3. Set the path on the host to be accessed by the Docker container, and enter the bash shell of the container:

     PATH_ON_HOST=/